sethpoly/amazon-shopper-panel-automater/README.md

 <br>

 ### **The classifier**
-I use a Naive Bayes classifier to determine whether a specific email is a **receipt** or **not_receipt**.
+I used a Naive Bayes classifier to determine whether a specific email is a **receipt** or **not_receipt**.
 This classifier is trained on a simple **Google Sheet** spreadsheet that I update semi-frequently in order to gain a more accurate prediction.

 *An example of the spreadsheet that is used to train the classifier.
 The data set should consist of a multitude of emails that are either a **receipt or not_receipt***
 <br>